Will requests state govts to have family courts in every district: Rijiju | Law-Order

 The bill also seeks to insert a new section 3A to retrospectively validate all actions under the said Act taken by the governments of Himachal Pradesh and Nagaland and the family courts of those states.

-Defending the amendment, he said it would be incorrect to blame the Centre for not bringing the notification as the state governments seek permission for setting up such courts. ''If the government had not brought this amendment today, that what would have been the plight of those thousands of cases which are still pending.
-If we don't do retrospective then what would be plight of those thousands cases whose decision has already been taken.
+Defending the amendment, he said it would be incorrect to blame the Centre for not bringing the notification as state governments seek permission for setting up such courts. ''If the government had not brought this amendment today, what would have been the plight of those thousands of cases which are still pending?
+If we do not do retrospective then what would be the plight of those thousand cases whose decision has already been taken?
 It is our responsibility to validate those.
-Therefore this amendment is retrospective for all purpose,'' he said.
+Therefore, this amendment is retrospective for all purpose,'' he said.

+He said the Gram Nyayalaya Act passed in 2008 had a provision that a singular central government notification would bring into force such rural courts in all states.
+He said if such a provision existed in the Family Courts Act also, then the Centre would not have to bring into force family courts being set up in different states.
+Rijiju said since only five states have so far not opted for family courts, there will not be much of a problem in notifying such courts in these states as in when they decide to go for it.
 Setting up family courts and their functioning fall within the domain of the state governments in consultation with the respective high courts.
+PTI ASK SID NAB SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)